The Water Margin

 Each of these factors must be rolled into your decision on how much to take… but how much to take?

-Taking a days extra water is good if you’re sure it’ll only take the number of days you think, but many climbers underestimate their speed, and I know many climbers who took 2 days water on the Nose for climbs that took twice that long (once you run low on water your speed will reduce, exacerbating the problem).
+Taking a day’s extra water is good if you’re sure it’ll only take the number of days you think, but many climbers underestimate their speed, and I know many climbers who took 2 days of water on the Nose for climbs that took twice that long (once you run low on water, your speed will reduce, exacerbating the problem).

 On winter walls and alpine walls don’t count on finding snow on ledges and once melted it often does not provide as much as you expected, and so it’s better to haul up ice in a haul bag or barrel instead.
 In winter you drink less water but this is offset by more hot drinks and dehydrated food.

 And what do you do when you do run out?
-Well the main thing is you should always finish with a drop of water, as the thirst of a man with a mouthful of water left un-drunk is half that of the man who has non.
+Well, the main thing is you should always finish with a drop of water, like the thirst of a man with a mouthful of water left un-drunk is half that of the man who has non.
 When you see you’re going to run out then begin strict rationing.
 One thing about rationing is that what people don’t get is that when a wall takes 14 days instead of 10, and you only realise this on day 8 is you’re having to make 8 litres last for 6 days, which is not good.
-I don’t know anyone who’s died from dehydration big walls, but I know many who’d wished they could, and it should be a badge of honour to christian the summits of walls with gallons of left over water!
+I don’t know anyone who’s died from dehydration big walls, but I know many who’d wished they could, and it should be a badge of honour to Christian the summits of walls with gallons of leftover water!

 Comments are moderated.
 They will be published only if they add to the discussion in a constructive way.
 If you disagree, please be polite.
 We all want to learn from each other here.